Garbiñe Muguruza: 2021: Return to top 10, WTA Finals champion, year-end No. 3

 Following Wimbledon, where she reached the third round before losing to 21st seed Ons Jabeur, Muguruza returned to the top 10 in the rankings.

-After early exits from the Canadian Open by Kateřina Siniaková and the Cincinnati Masters by Barbora Krejčíková, Muguruza entered the US Open as the ninth seed.
+After early exits from the Canadian Open by Kateřina Siniaková and the Cincinnati Open by Barbora Krejčíková, Muguruza entered the US Open as the ninth seed.
 She began her campaign with straight-set wins over Donna Vekić in the first round and Andrea Petkovic in the second round, which also gave her her first win over Petkovic in their head-to-head record.
 She then defeated 2020 US Open runner-up Azarenka in three sets before getting knocked out by Krejčíková in the fourth round, after Krejčíková called a controversial off-court medical time-out in the second set.

 Next, Muguruza embarked on the inaugural Chicago Classic and entered as the second seed.
 She had two straight-set wins over Ann Li and Mai Hontama in the second round and quarterfinals, respectively, but also received two walkovers from Azarenka and Markéta Vondroušová in the third round and semifinals, respectively, to reach the final.
 There, she met Jabeur and avenged her loss to her earlier this year after she won the match in three sets to receive her ninth career singles title.
 Following her win, she traveled to Indian Wells, where she was upset in a three-set loss by Ajla Tomljanović in her first match there.
 She took on her last tournament of the year at the Kremlin Cup in Moscow and won over Tereza Martincová in three sets in the second round before she was a dealt a straight-set breadstick defeat by eventual champion Anett Kontaveit in the quarterfinals.
 Following her successful year, Muguruza qualified for the year-end 2021 WTA Finals.
 She reached the semifinals stage defeating Anett Kontaveit ending her 12 match-winning streak.
 She defeated Paula Badosa in an all Spanish semifinal to reach the year-end tournament final for the first time in her career and to become the first Spanish player to reach the singles final since 1993.
 In the final, she defeated Anett Kontaveit in straight sets for the second time in the tournament, to win her first WTA Finals championship.
 She ended the year ranked No. 3.